bardius/deckOfCards/README.md

 Pages are generated with grunt assemble npm module from handlebars templates while Zurb Foundation 5 is integrated.
 Good practices are being used for htaccess, favicons, html meta, og meta, twitter card meta, google analytics etc.

+Editorconfig file and jshint is in place to ensure coding and formatting standards are in place, along with a gitignore file to filter the tracked files at will.

+Travis CI service is used to test the build (running the grunt bundle task in the Travis Servers) as changes are getting committed.

 Requirements

 * [NodeJs]  (http://nodejs.org/) (+v4.4)